Wild & Scenic Rivers Stewardship Partnership Funding

 - Any 501(c)(3) organization working or planning stewardship work on USFS administered WSRs may apply;

 - All applicants must be a free or paid member of River Network.

-River Network and USFS will select projects based on criteria including: what will be accomplished and how that furthers the values of WSRs, support from the District Ranger or Forest Supervisor, the number of people engaged, with an emphasis on reaching communities new to Wild and Scenic Rivers, and how the project provides benefits to both rivers and people.
+River Network and USFS will select projects based on criteria including: what will be accomplished and how that furthers the values of WSRs, support from the District Ranger or Forest Supervisor, ultimately reaching communities new to Wild and Scenic Rivers, and how the project provides benefits to both rivers and people.